KevinVuongly/programmeerproject/REPORT.md

 - __createMax__ function does exactly the same as createMin with the difference that it is used to get the maximum value of the array.
 - __draw__ is the external code that draws the radar chart.

+##### style.css
+All markup for visualizations happens in this files except for the tooltip(see below).

+##### d3-tip.css
+Since the markup code for the tooltip is quite big, I decided to create a separate CSS file for the tooltip.

 ## Challenges and decisions
 A huge challenge that I met was concerning the code quality.
 I had a really hard time to adjust the code to local variables while trying to keep the unit interface small.
 What I've learned is the importance of using objects, this way I managed to keep the unit interface as small as possible.
 The other issue concerning local variables that I have with my code is that all the visualizations take place in the main javascript file.
 I'd rather have each visualization in a separate javascript file and this would be something that I would've dealt with if I had more time.